Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

    ![](media/2-2.png)

-1. Switch to the **GitChanges (1)** tab from bottom and select **Configure (2)** to add the username and email address that are required before committing changes, the details would be already available.
+1. Switch to the **GitChanges (1)** tab from the bottom right and select **Configure (2)** to add the username and email address that are required before committing changes, the details would be already available.

     ![Dependencies](media/vs8.png)